What is Related to the mitochondria. Myopathy?

-Join us this month on Friday, November 20th at 12 pm EST with Dr. Bruce Cohen, Director of Pediatric Neurology and then the Director of the NeuroDevelopmental Science Center at Akron Children’s Hospital.
+Join us this month on Friday, November 20th at 12 pm EST with Dr. Bruce Cohen, Director of Pediatric Medical specialty focusing on disorders of the nervous system. and then the Director of the NeuroDevelopmental Science Center at Akron Children’s Hospital.
 Dr. Cohen is well-known and highly respected as an expert author, speaker, clinician and research investigator in mitochondrial disorders.
 Topics for this important discussion include:

 - What is mitochondrial myopathy?

 - How is it diagnosed?

 - Are there treatments for mitochondrial myopathy?
 Other management strategies?